 Whenever a subdivision of a parcel of land shown as a unit on the last preceding tax roll (duplicate) is proposed along an existing public street, not involving the opening, widening or extension of any street or road, and involving no more than five (5) lots including the original tract, the said subdivision may be submitted to the Commission for approval without a plat.
-If the Commission, acting through its staff, is satisfied that such proposed subdivision is not contrary to applicable platting, subdividing or zoning regulations, and has received approvals from any other reviewing agencies, and all fees derived from the subdivision are paid, shall within seven (7) fourteen (14) full working days after submission approve or deny such proposed subdivision.
+If the Commission, acting through its staff, is satisfied that such proposed subdivision is not contrary to applicable platting, subdividing or zoning regulations, and has received approvals from any other applicable reviewing agencies, and all fees derived from the subdivision are paid, shall within seven (7) fourteen (14) full working days after reviewing all applicable approvals, shall approve or deny such proposed subdivision.
 Thereafter when the Commission is presented a conveyance of a parcel of said subdivision, the same shall be stamped "APPROVED, NO PLAT REQUIRED, CARROLL COUNTY REGIONAL PLANNING COMMISSION" and signed by the Regional Planning Director or by any other authorized representative.

 Lots having the potential for use as a homesite or have an existing homesite will be reviewed by the Board of Health for water and sewage treatment capabilities.
-Such review may require soil sampling as determined by the Board of Health.
-If such subdivision site has not been determined to be suitable by the Board of Health as a homesite, a statement so indicating shall be marked on the deed or instrument of conveyance.
+Such review may require soil evaluation as determined by the O.A.C.
+If such subdivision site has not been determined to be suitable for sewage treatment by the Board of Health, a statement so indicating such shall be marked on the deed or instrument of conveyance.